 In Economics we seek to understand the dynamics of change at a micro level (within an industry) and at a macro level (within and between countries).

-You can either write the answers by hand on paper, or can word process them on a computer if you have access to one.
+You can either write the answers by hand on paper, or you can word process them on a computer if you have access to one.
+Please bring them into your first session at college.
+Paper copies of the tests are available upon request.

 A revision book will be useful for the course.
 There are suggestions of suitable books to buy here: